marshki/about_dis_mac/README.md

 - [x] Fix regular expressions to be more forgiving
 - [x] Boot disk function
-- [ ] Alter the order of the certain statements so that they correspond to the About This Mac GUI
+- [ ] Alter the output of certain regular expressions--CPU, GPU--so that they correspond to the About This Mac GUI and appear on the same line
 - [x] Extract hardware model from plist.